Singapore’s president should grant clemency to a Malaysian man sentenced to be hanged for a drug-trafficking charge, Amnesty International said today.

-“Singapore has condemned this young man to the gallows based on drug laws that automatically presumed his guilt,” said Donna Guest, Amnesty International’s Deputy Director for the Asia-Pacific.
+“Singapore has condemned this young man to the gallows based on drug laws that automatically presumed his guilt,” said Donna Guest, Amnesty International’s Asia-Pacific Deputy Director.

 “The President should spare Yong Vui Kong’s life without delay, and Singapore should review its heavy-handed drug laws and abolish the death penalty.”

 Yong Vui Kong was sentenced to death in January 2009 for trafficking 47 grams of heroin, a crime committed when he was 19 years old.

 Under Singapore’s drug laws, a defendant is automatically presumed guilty of drug trafficking in cases where possession of heroin exceeds two grams, and the death penalty is mandatory for cases involving more than 30 grams.